heeboy007/AzureOTTSolver/README.md

 NONE yet.

 * TODO
-1. install turbo correctly
-2. make more tests
+1. make more tests
-3. install bootstrap to look things good
+2. install bootstrap to look things good
-4. gather more ideas about this project
+3. gather more ideas about this project
-5. postgresql?
+4. postgresql?
-Z. rake version error correction(currently out of ideas)